+6 - If unit will be started immediately upon completion of installation, prime trap per procedure outlined in Unit Start-Up section.
 Condensate line must slope downward away from the trap to drain.
 If drain level is above condensate trap, condensate pump must be used.
 Condensate drain line should be routed within the conditioned space to avoid freezing of condensate and blockage of drain line.
 If this is not possible, a heat cable kit may be used on the condensate trap and line.
-Heat cable kit is available from Lennox in various lengths; 6 ft.
-(1.8m) - kit no. 26K68; 24 ft.
-(7.3m) - kit no. 26K69; and 50 ft.
-(15.2m) - kit no. 26K70.
+Heating cable kit is available from Lennox in various lengths; 6 ft.
+(1.8m) - kit no. 26K68 and 24 ft.
+(7.3m) - kit no. 26K69.